niartenyaw/dcos-docs-site/pages/1.13/security/oss/login/index.md

 navigationTitle: Login
 title: Login
 excerpt: Log in to your DC/OS cluster
-menuWeight: 10
+menuWeight: 20

 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-**NOTE**: In Open DC/OS user [Authentication](1.13/security/oss/authentication/) equals `Authorization`.

-Therefore, any user that logs in successfully and obtains a DC/OS Authentication token is granted full access to the cluster.

 # User login

-In DC/OS a user login describes the process of exchanging user credentials for a user specific [DC/OS Authentication token](/1.13/security/oss/authentication/authentication-token/).
+With DC/OS, login is the process of exchanging user credentials for a [DC/OS Authentication token](/1.13/security/oss/authentication/authentication-token/).

 Obtaining a DC/OS Authentication is required by any user before being able to use a DC/OS cluster.
-Any DC/OS Authentication tokens life-time is limited.
+In Open DC/OS the life-time of an Authentication token is limited to five days.
 Once the Authentication token expires the user must log in again.

 DC/OS handles multiple user types.
 Users can be configured via the [IAM API](/1.13/security/oss/iam-api/); see [User Management](/1.13/security/oss/user-management/).